 60% of consumers feel more positive about a company after reading custom content on its site.
 (Source: Content Plus)

-In addition to generating way more leads at a fraction of the cost of traditional marketing you also get a number of additional benefits.
-First, you’re creating a relationship with your customer.
+In addition to generating way more leads at a fraction of the cost of traditional marketing, you also get several additional benefits.
+First, you’re creating a relationship with the customer.
 Everyone hates seeing adverts, but people love consuming great content.
-Once your customer has read a blog post that’s helped them in some way then you’re onto the first step of creating a meaningful connection with them.
+Once the customer has read a blog post that’s helped them in some way, you’re onto the first step of creating a meaningful connection with them.

-You’ll also be boosting your SEO (search engine optimisation), or how easy it is for people to find your website through search engines.
+You’ll also be boosting your SEO (search engine optimization), or how easy it is for people to find your website through search engines.
 Yes, that’s right.
 Without being an SEO wizard you can still give your website an SEO boost just by blogging.
-Search engines like Google rank on a number of different factors and producing great content for your website ticks a number of boxes.
-Need a little more persuasion?
-Check out these stats on the matter.
+Search engines like Google rank on several factors and producing great content for your website ticks several boxes.

-Right, so hopefully by now we’ve convinced you that blogging is important in order to drive traffic to your website.
-To make things easier we’ve even created our own easy to use framework for creating content.
+Hopefully, by now, we’ve convinced you that blogging is important to drive traffic to your website.
+To make things easier, we’ve even created an easy-to-use framework for creating content.

-Distribute – your content will just sit on your website gathering dust unless you have a plan for distribution.
-It’s not enough to hope someone will come across your new blog post and spread the word, you’ve got to kickstart the process if you want to be able to reach people.
-With each piece of content we create it’s then submitted to a minimum of 7 different social networks & directories as well as being featured in our newsletter (which is well worth signing up to :).
+Distribute – content will just sit on the website gathering dust unless you have a distribution plan.
+It’s not enough to hope someone will come across a new blog post and spread the word; you’ve got to kickstart the process if you want to be able to reach people.

-- Try to aim for 2000-25000 words.
-Posts around this length tend to be ranked in Googles top 10 when content is searched for.
+- Try to aim for 2000-2500 words.
+Posts around this length tend to be ranked in Google’s top 10 when content is searched for.

 - Keep an active and consistent blog.
 You’ll be rewarded in the long run.

 - Focus on creating quality and useful content.
 Get this right, and traffic, SEO, linkbacks, etc will all fall into place.